Hacking on PulsePins

 - document register maps and interfaces

-Simulation-only RTL work is very valuable.
-High reliability is a major project goal, and test benches help with both verification and documentation of interfaces and behavior.
+Simulation-only RTL work is useful.
+Test benches help with both verification and documentation of interfaces and behavior.

 Start here: